Percent Error Calculator

 Percent ErrorRatingContext

-1 - 5%GoodStudent chemistry/physics labs with decent equipment
+1 - 5%GoodStudent chemistry and physics labs with decent equipment, titrations, calorimetry

-5 - 10%AcceptableStudent labs with basic equipment, field measurements
+5 - 10%AcceptableStudent labs with basic equipment, field measurements, biological experiments

-Over 20%HighLikely a systematic error or calculation mistake
+Over 20%HighLikely a systematic error, calculation mistake, or equipment malfunction

 Sources of Error in Lab Measurements

-• Human errors: Mistakes like misreading a scale, spilling a solution, or using the wrong units.
-These are not true "errors" in the scientific sense and should be avoided rather than accounted for.
+• Human errors (blunders): Mistakes like misreading a scale, spilling a solution, transposing digits when recording data, or using the wrong units.
+These are not true "errors" in the scientific sense - they are mistakes that should be identified and the affected data point discarded rather than averaged in.

 Reverse Mode: Finding the Acceptable Range

-If you know the accepted value and the maximum acceptable percent error, you can find the range of experimental values that would pass:
+If you know the accepted value and the maximum acceptable percent error, you can work backwards to find the range of experimental values that would pass:

 Common Lab Values and Expected Errors